mimoo/SSL-TLS-ECDSA-timing-attack/README.md

 ## To Do/Try

 * Time with `SO_TIMESTAMPING` on raw sockets.
 Use a NIC that allows for hardware TCP timestamping.
+Also try to get nanoseconds results.
+See [timestamping.c](https://www.kernel.org/doc/Documentation/networking/timestamping/timestamping.c)
+* Look at [what Paul McMillan does](https://github.com/PaulMcMillan/2014_ekoparty), basically the same thing but he uses tcpdump and parses the pcap instead.
+I think it's less clean.
 * Find other ways to optimize the network card ([Tuning 10Gb network cards on Linux by Breno Henrique Leitao, IBM](https://wiki.chipp.ch/twiki/pub/CmsTier3/NodeTypeFileServerHPDL380G7/ols2009-pages-169-1842.pdf)).
 * Time UDP packet instead (and target DTLS).
+This would allow to play with raw sockets (ip packets) directly.
+Is this a good idea though?
 * Look at Nguyen way's of attacking ECDSA, he seems to build his lattice differently.
+Maybe we can get better results on the lattice attack
-* Modify the ClientHello from the timing attack to only accept ECDHE-ECDSA... (so that we can test it against different frameworks)
+* Modify the ClientHello from the timing attack to only accept ECDHE-ECDSA... (so that we can test it against different frameworks).
+Do a `openssl s_client -connect website:443 -cipher 'ECDHE-ECDSA'` with `-msg`, `-debug` or tcpdump the traffic to get the packet.
-* Truncate the hash correctly in the timing attack
+* Truncate the hash correctly in the timing attack.
+I still get the hashes directly from the server because I'm lazy to understand [how OpenSSL truncate hashes](https://github.com/openssl/openssl/blob/master/crypto/ecdsa/ecs_ossl.c#L286)